 If the police think you’re under 18, they can take and keep any alcohol that they think you’ve been drinking in public and also any cigarettes they find on you.

-A police officer can also take anything that belongs to you if they think:
+A police officer can also take something that belongs to you in other situations, for example if they think:

 If the police take something of yours that you think is not illegal for you to have, you can ask the police for it back.
 If the police do not return it to you, you probably will need to ask for it back if you go to court.

-If you are under 25 and have questions about police powers, you can get help here.
+If you are under 25 and you have questions about your rights with police, you can contact us for free and confidential legal advice here.